jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 **higher-order**.
 The typical neurons are more powerful than neurons in conventional neural nets, often with multiple input slots.

-In fact, looking at our https://arxiv.org/abs/1601.01050 one see a lot of similarities between the previous paragraph and that preprint.
+In fact, looking at our https://arxiv.org/abs/1601.01050 one sees a lot of similarities between the previous paragraph and that preprint.